Community Wildfire Prevention Grant Program

 • The purchase and utilization of early fire detection technology and software.

-Wildfire Prevention Education
+Wildfire Prevention Education:

 • Development and Implementation of public education and outreach programs.

-• Workshops, meetings, materials creation, and other educational activities with the purpose of increasing knowledge and awareness of information that could be used to reduce the total number of wildfires, acres burned, and structures lost.
+• Workshops, meetings, materials creation, and other educational activities with the purpose of increasing knowledge and awareness of wildfire prevention information, and to educate the public regarding making homes and communities more wildfire resilient.

 • Primary Contact